AdamLearns/Abbott/README.md

       - Follow the instructions on the main computer.
 When you get redirected to `localhost:3000`, it'll go through the SSH tunnel onto the mini PC.
       - Make sure to run `get-tokens` twice: once to save the bot's token, and once to save the streamer's token.
     - `NODE_ENV=production node get-youtube-tokens`
-- Migrate the database (I only did this once):
+- Migrate the database from my main computer (I only did this once):
   - Just run `pg_dump` on my main computer and then `psql -h MINI_PC_IP` to restore it directly to the mini PC.

-## Back-ups

-They're taken automatically at start-up if there was a migration.
-If there isn't a migration, you can take one manually with `pg_dump -d postgres://postgres:bar@localhost/foo > ./backup.sql`.

 ### How to run `get-tokens` with a test database from my Mac